ShravanMeena/JavaScript-Marathon-Interview-Questions-2023/01/README.md

 It is time to compare both undefined and null.
 So undefined and null represents nothing-ness but the both contain different datatype

 ## Relative questions
+- What is undefined in javascript ?
+ - We have already discuss about this above but in simple term `A varibale which is assigned a value is "undefined"`
+     - for ex:
+        - ```let y; // undefined```